Maine Seafood Guide – Oysters

 Eating raw oysters does come with some risk of exposure to viruses and bacteria, especially for people with compromised immune systems.

-Purchased oysters should be stored in the refrigerator, packed loosely and covered with a damp towel.
-Do not pack in ice as the fresh water will kill the oysters.
-Use within seven days.
+For safety, oysters should be transported on ice and stored in the refrigerator packed loosely and covered with a damp towel.
+Avoid storing oysters directly on ice or submerged in freshwater, as this can kill them.
+Use oysters within seven days for best freshness.